$70,000 Bed Bug Settlement Against JK2 Westminster, LLC

 Whitney, LLP’s bed bug lawyers have recovered millions of dollars for victims of bed bugs in a variety of bed bug cases.
 Our bed bug lawyers handle bed bug bite and infestation cases against apartments, landlords, hotels, hospitals, campgrounds and furniture and mattress stores throughout Maryland, including Annapolis, Baltimore, Columbia, Germantown, Silver Spring, Waldorf, Upper Marlboro, Frederick, Glen Burnie, Ellicott City, Gaithersburg, Rockville, Dundalk, Bethesda, Bowie, Towson and Bel Air.

 Initial bed bug case consultations are always free, and our attorney’s fees and expenses are paid when we are able to recover compensation for our clients.
 Of course, past results are not a guarantee of future successful results.
-Contact Us Now at 410 583 8000, or use our Quick Contact Form for your Free Consultation.
+Contact Us Now at 410 583 8000, or use our Quick Contact Form for your Legal Consultation.